How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you are satisfied with the look of your graph or chart, click on the ‘Create Chart’ button …
+Once you’re happy with the look of your chart or graph, click on the ‘Create Chart’ button …

-Note that new visual elements are given a unique ID displayed in a shortcode.
-As you will see shortly, this lets you easily embed charts and graphs into your content …
+Note that every element is given a unique ID displayed in a shortcode.
+As you will see in just a moment, this allows you to easily insert charts and graphs into your content …

-After adding a new graph or chart to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …
+After a chart or graph has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or delete it …

-After you’ve created a new chart or graph and added it to the Visualizer Library, adding it to a page or post is really simple.
+After you have created a graph or chart and added it to the Visualizer Library, adding it to pages or posts is really simple.

 First, create a new post or page (or open an existing one) …